 The backlink maker by Small SEO tools is similar to the above tools.
 It will create backlinks to around 100 search engines and web directories.
 Keep in mind that some of these are overlapping.

-Finally, make sure to disavow and remove any toxic backlinks using an SEO tool like SEMRush and Ahrefs.
+Finally, disavow and remove any toxic backlinks using an SEO tool like SEMRush and Ahrefs.
 The free versions can do that, so you won't have to pay anything.
 Also, don't expect a miracle here.
-I got around 25,000 backlinks using these tools, but most of them are from the same domains.
-So in total, I received only two handfuls of new referrals, nothing impressive.
+I got around 25,000 backlinks using these tools, but most are from the exact domains.
+So, I received only two handfuls of new referrals, nothing impressive.